DibyaProkash/nic-dgl-104/docs/dgl104-2024wi/week-08.md

 - One specific reason why you’d like to learn more about the language

 ### [REQUIRED] STAR GITHUB TOPICS AND REPOSITORIES OF INTEREST
-In preparation for the Community Code project I'd like you to familiarize yourself with some communities of interest on GitHub.
+In preparation for the Coding project I'd like you to familiarize yourself with some communities of interest on GitHub.
 Doing so will help to increase the breadth of your knowledge of open source communities, and will give you a good starting point when searching for a community to contribute to.

 #### To complete this task (~20 minutes)
 1. Visit the [GitHub Explore tab](https://github.com/explore) on your profile (make sure you are logged in!)